 The best way to achieve a strong immune system is through effectively managed nutrition and lifestyle choices.

-When the shadow of this current pandemic passes, we must avoid a return to the pre-COVID nutritional “norm” of processed foods, lack of whole foods and excess sugar that got many of us into this situation in the first place.
+When the shadow of this current pandemic passes, we must avoid a return to the pre-COVID nutritional “norm” of processed foods, lack of whole foods, and excess sugar.

 We must define our new “norm” with full consideration of how nutrition affects our health and reevaluate our relationship with the food that sustains us.